Aoibhinn/portfolio_2/README.md

     **3.A question and 4 possible answers to choose from.
 The selected answer will turn red if it is wrong and green if it is correct.**

     - The answers are displayed in different orders each time.
 When the correct answer is clicked it turns green.
-When it's wrong it will display red and the correct answer is displayed as a result.
+When it's wrong it will display red and the correct answer is displayed as an alert.

     **4.A 30 second timer that counts down on screen and resets for each new question.**